Djibouti entry requirements for Israel passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-You must leave before it expires.
-If you need to stay longer, you'd need to exit and re-enter, or apply for a different visa type before travel.
+No, the e-visa is not extendable.
+If you need to stay longer, you'll have to leave the country and apply for a new visa.

-You will be denied entry.
-The 6-month rule is strictly enforced.
-Renew your passport before traveling.
+You'll be denied boarding and entry.
+Djibouti enforces the 6-month rule strictly.
+Renew your passport before applying for the e-visa.

 Official sources